2009—The FBI entraps four Muslim men in a bogus Bronx bomb plot.

 1916—A tornado hits Codell, Kan.

-1899—New Yorker Jacob German gets the first ticket for speeding—he went over 12 mph.
+1899—New Yorker Jacob German gets the first speeding ticket—from a cop on a bike, for going over 12 mph.

 1631—Unpaid soldiers first conquer Magdeburg, then loot it.
 Disappointed with their booty, they slaughter 20,000 Protestants for the greater glory of of the Holy Roman Emperor and the Mother Church.